code4yonglei/deep-learning-intro/learners/setup.md

 ## Fallback option: cloud environment
 If a local installation does not work for you, it is also possible to run this lesson in [Binder Hub](https://mybinder.org/v2/gh/carpentries-incubator/deep-learning-intro/scaffolds).
 This should give you an environment with all the required software and data to run this lesson, nothing which is saved will be stored, please copy any files you want to keep.
 Note that if you are the first person to launch this in the last few days it can take several minutes to startup.
 The second person who loads it should find it loads in under a minute.
 Instructors who intend to use this option should start it themselves shortly before the workshop begins.

 Alternatively you can use [Google colab](https://colab.research.google.com/).
 If you open a jupyter notebook here, the required packages are already pre-installed.
-Note that google colab uses jupyter notebook instead of jupyter lab.
+Note that google colab uses jupyter notebook instead of Jupyter Lab.

 ## Downloading the required datasets